afriteknz/k8s-infrastructure/README.md

 #### This repository serves as documentation of my Kubernetes (EKS & AKS) journey.
 It explores Kubernetes components and concepts, as well as CI/CD approaches (both pull and push-based), in the context of managing the workflow for deploying kubenetes infrastructure & microservices applications.

-Important bits to keep in mind while going through this README and anyone who wants to reproduce this.
+Important bits to keep in mind while going through this README and anyone who wants to reproduce this setup.

+1. Deploy either EKS or AKS using code in infrastructure-aks or infrastructure-eks - follow README.md file inside each folder.
+2. Deploy ArgoCD into the cluster
+3. Open ArgoCD and Configure your applications accordingly.
+4. Build , test and deploy
+5. Open URL ****

 The solution uses the following tools